Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 ### Out of DLL Hell

 When building _in the large_, you have to integrate together many modules that each evolve at their own pace.
 Unhappily, they do not always work well together.
 Actually, most versions of most modules may not even work well by themselves: they do not behave as they are intended to.

 One naive approach to development is to let each module author be his own integrator, and have to release his software with a set of other modules at exact versions known to work together with it.
 Not only is it more work for each author to release their software, it also leads to multiple copies of the same modules being present on each machine, in tens of subtly different versions.
-Precious space resources are wasted; important security bug fixes are not propagated in a timely fashion; sometimes some software uses the wrong version of a module;
+Precious space resources are wasted;
+important security bug fixes are not propagated in a timely fashion;
+sometimes some software uses the wrong version of a module;
 or multiple subtly incompatible versions get to share the same data and corrupt it or do the wrong thing based on it.
 This is called _DLL hell_.

-Proprietary software, such as Windows or MacOS, encourages this hell, because they make any coordination impossible: each author is also an integrator and distributor — a vendor.
+Proprietary software, such as Windows or macOS, encourages this hell, because they make any coordination impossible: each author is also an integrator and distributor — a vendor.
 And vendors have to deal with all the active versions of the operating system, but can't rely on the end-user either having or not having installed any other software from anyone else.
-A few vendors might coordinate with each other, but it would be an overall liability where the modest benefits in terms of sharing space would be dwarfed by the costs in terms of having to significantly complexify your release process to synchronize with others, without saving on the overall costs of being a vendor or being able to promise much additional reliability to users who install any software from a vendor outside the cartel.
+A few vendors might coordinate with each other, but it would be an overall liability where the modest benefits in terms of sharing space would be dwarfed by the costs in terms of having to significantly complexify your release process to synchronize with others, without saving on the overall costs of being a vendor or of being able to promise much additional reliability to users who install any software from a vendor outside the cartel.

 Free software, by decoupling the roles of author and integrator, make it possible to solve DLL hell.
 Authors just don't have to worry about integration, whereas integrators can indeed gather software from all authors and beat it into shape as required to make it work with the rest of the system.
 Integrators can also manage the basic safety of the system, and even those remaining proprietary software vendors have less to worry about as most of the system is well-managed.

 Houyhnhnms understand that software is better built not just from source code, but from source control.
-Indeed they reject the Human focus on a static artifact being build from source that can be audited, and instead insist on focusing on the dynamic process of continually building software; and that process includes importing changes, making local changes, merging changes, sending some improvements upstream, and auditing the changes, etc.
+Indeed they reject the Human focus on a static artifact being build from source that can be audited, and instead insist on focusing on the dynamic process of continually building software;
+and that process includes importing changes, making local changes, merging changes, sending some improvements upstream, and auditing the changes, etc.

 They thus realize that whereas a module name denotes a global _intent_, the value it will be bound to reflects some local context, which is characterized by the set of branches or tags that the integrator follows.
-Within these branches, each new version committed says "use me, not any previous version"; but then branches are subject to filtering at the levels of various modules and their supermodules: a module that doesn't pass its test doesn't get promoted to the certified branch; if a module does pass its tests, then supermodules containing that module can in turn be tested and hopefully certified, etc. Now note that, to solve the DLL hell, modules present in several supermodules must all be chosen at the same version; therefore, all tests must happen based on a coherent snapshot of all modules.
+Within these branches, each new version committed says "use me, not any previous version";
+but then branches are subject to filtering at the levels of various modules and their supermodules: a module that doesn't pass its test doesn't get promoted to the certified branch;
+if a module does pass its tests, then supermodules containing that module can in turn be tested and hopefully certified, etc.
+Now note that, to solve the DLL hell, modules present in several supermodules must all be chosen at the same version;
+therefore, all tests must happen based on a coherent snapshot of all modules.

 This approach can be seen as a generalization of Google's official strategy of "building from HEAD", where what Google calls "HEAD" would be the collection of branches for modules that pass their unit tests.
 In this more general approach, "HEAD" is just one step in a larger network of branches, where some development branches feed into HEAD